 Given that the instructions were followed perfectly, my suspicions turned to the LĒVO C device itself as potentially being the cause of the problem because of how rapidly the silicone lid for the herb pod became malformed after just one use.
 Perhaps this device wasn’t properly tested or is defective?

 At this point, I’m just desperate for some infused oil.
-Given that I’ve previously successfully made potent AF oil with just AVB (already vaped bud) in a Crockpot, the notion that the LĒVO C was supposed to simplify any part of the process was becoming almost farcical.
+Given that I’ve previously successfully made potent oil with just AVB (already vaped bud) in a Crockpot, the notion that the LĒVO C was supposed to simplify any part of the process was becoming almost farcical.

 In order to try to troubleshoot why I wasn’t getting any success, I scrutinized my LĒVO C machine a bit more closely; perhaps something wasn’t working as it should.

-So, I dumped my bunk oil back into the LĒVO C one last time and hit activate.
-This wasn’t because I thought the third time would be the charm but because I wanted to measure the oil temperature during the activation cycle to indeed confirm it was reaching 240° F, which is the most commonly cited temperature for effective decarboxylation to occur.
+This wasn’t because I thought the fourth time would be the charm but because I wanted to measure the oil temperature during the critical “activation cycle” to indeed confirm it was reaching 240° F, which is the most commonly cited temperature for effective decarboxylation to occur.

 Below is a video of the temperature at the very end of the activation cycle with just 7 minutes remaining until completion, with the long thermometer probe reaching about midway into the glass basin of the LĒVO C machine.